yohask/bikedata/README.md

 analyzing the Cyclistic historical bike trip data to identify trends.

-Goal of the Project was to answer this question:
+Goal of the project is to answer this question:
 How do annual members and casual riders use Cyclistic bikes differently?